CWALabs/SkyCMS/AspNetCore.Identity.FlexDb/README.md

 - 🔄 **Zero Code Changes**: Switch databases by changing connection strings only
 - 🚀 **Rapid Development**: No provider-specific configuration needed
-- 🌐 **Multi-Environment**: Use SQLite for dev, SQL Server for staging, Cosmos DB for production
+- 🌐 **Multi-Environment**: Use MySQL for dev, SQL Server for staging, Cosmos DB for production
 - 📦 **Single Package**: All providers in one NuGet package
 - 🔧 **Extensible**: Add custom providers by implementing `IDatabaseConfigurationStrategy`
 - 🛡️ **Secure**: Built-in personal data encryption and protection